jonathantsang/jonathantsang.github.io2/blog/general/18/general18.md

 which paints the clear picture of the tragic protagonist.

 The album ends off with a song titled "hope is a dangerous thing for a woman like me to have - but I have it", capping off the epic story of sadness riddles songs with renewed hope, which in context of the album's songs only perpetuates the sadness of hope.
-The dichotomy of hope not being a beacon of shining light, but only more of the same of what was stated on the album.
+The dichotomy of hope not being a beacon of shining light, but only more of the same. (of which was stated on the album).

-**Score:** 9/10
+**Score:** 9.5/10

 **Best tracks:** Happiness is a Butterfly, Fuck it I love you, California, The Greatest, Love Song, The Next Greatest American Record, How to disappear, Venice Bitch, Cinnamon Girl, Doin' Time